top of page

 Adrian was accepted into Melbourne University Victorian College of the Arts, to study a Degree in Fine Art majoring in sculpture in 1995.
 His artworks have been acquired by private and corporate collectors.

-He was recognized by the Dean of fine arts Noel Hutchison who commented in a letter of recommendation "...his ideas are unique in this institution at this time....with a perfected technique there are no limits to what he can achieve."
+He was recognized early by the Dean of Fine Arts, Noel Hutchison, who wrote in a letter of recommendation: “His ideas are unique in this institution at this time… with a perfected technique there are no limits to what he can achieve.”

-At 23 and in the final months of his study, Adrian's father took his life.
-His father’s death revealed a double life and in the chaos that followed, Adrian's decision to leave Melbourne.
-This event had a profound effect on Adrian and his artistic ambitions.
-“I decide to leave the neon-clad door of society and material aspiration to find something else, something "real".
-Says Adrian.
+At 23, in the final months of his study, Adrian’s father took his own life.
+The sudden loss revealed a double existence behind his father’s public face, and the emotional and practical fallout reshaped everything Adrian believed about his future.
+“I decided to leave the neon-clad door of society and material aspiration,” he says, “to find something else—something real.”

 RZ-20180124-0158.jpg